luiginoto/clustering_project/README.md

 # MLcourseproject
-Simple project focused on cluster analysis for an introductory Machine Learning course at Bocconi University.
+Simple project focused on cluster analysis for an introductory Machine Learning class at Bocconi University.